MFYDev/THUIARWeb/content/en/home/monographs.md

 active = true  # Activate this widget? true/false
 weight = 47  # Order that this section will appear.

-title = "Monographs"
-subtitle = "Monographs that we published"
+title = "Monographs that We Participated In" subtitle = "Published monographs we participated in"

 [content]
   # Page type to display.
 E.g. project.